AnonymerNiklasistanonym/RaspiForBeginners/GPIO.md

      - `fsck -y /dev/mmcblk0p`
      - Then exit by pressing `Ctrl` + `D`
 2. The external HDMI output was not working any more
-   - THere is currently no solution for this
+   - There is currently no solution